United States Government Accountability Office: History

 The name was changed in 2004 to the Government Accountability Office by the GAO Human Capital Reform Act to better reflect the mission of the office.
 The GAO's auditors conduct not only financial audits, but also engage in a wide assortment of performance audits.

 Over the years, the GAO has been referred to as "The Congressional Watchdog" and "The Taxpayers' Best Friend" for its frequent audits and investigative reports that have uncovered waste and inefficiency in government.
 News media often draw attention to the GAO's work by publishing stories on the findings, conclusions, and recommendations of its reports.
 Members of Congress also frequently cite the GAO's work in statements to the press, congressional hearings, and floor debates on proposed legislation.
 In 2007 the Partnership for Public Service ranked the GAO second on its list of the best places to work in the federal government and Washingtonian magazine included the GAO on its 2007 list of great places to work in Washington, a list that encompasses the public, private, and non-profit sectors.

-The GAO is headed by the Comptroller General of the U.S., a professional and non-partisan position in the U.S. government.
+The GAO is headed by the comptroller general of the U.S., a professional and non-partisan position in the U.S. government.
 The comptroller general is appointed by the president, by and with the advice and consent of the Senate, for a fifteen-year, non-renewable term.
 The president selects a nominee from a list of at least three individuals recommended by an eight-member bipartisan, bicameral commission of congressional leaders.
-During such term, the comptroller general has standing to pursue litigation to compel access to federal agency information.
+During such a term, the comptroller general has standing to pursue litigation to compel access to federal agency information.
 The comptroller general may not be removed by the president, but only by Congress through impeachment or joint resolution for specific reasons.
-Since 1921, there have been only seven comptrollers general, and no formal attempt has ever been made to remove a comptroller general.
+Since 1921, there have been only eight comptrollers general, and no formal attempt has ever been made to remove a comptroller general.